DevExpress/testcafe/docs/articles/blog/2018-08-02-testcafe-v0-21-0-released.md

 ### ⚙ Construct Screenshot Paths with Patterns ([#2152](https://github.com/DevExpress/testcafe/issues/2152))

 You can now use patterns to construct paths to screenshots.
-TestCafe provides a number of placeholders you can include in the path, for example, `${DATE}`, `${TIME}`, `${USERAGENT}`, etc. For a complete list, refer to [Path Pattern Placeholders](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/screenshots-and-videos.html#path-pattern-placeholders).
+TestCafe provides placeholders you can include in the path, for example, `${DATE}`, `${TIME}`, `${USERAGENT}`, etc. For a complete list, refer to [Path Pattern Placeholders](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/screenshots-and-videos.html#path-pattern-placeholders).

-You specify a screenshot path pattern when you run tests.
+Specify a screenshot path pattern when you run tests.
 Each time TestCafe takes a screenshot, it substitutes the placeholders with actual values and saves the screenshot to the resulting path.

 The following example shows how to specify a screenshot path pattern through the command line: